 This work was supported by the U.S. Department of Energy (DE-FE0012926), and the Carbon 2 Management Research Group (CMRG): Louisville Gas and Electric & Kentucky Utilities, Duke 3 Energy, Kentucky Department for Energy Development and Independence, and the Electric Power 4 Research Institute, Inc.

 Widger, Leland R.; Sarma, Moushumi; Bryant, Jonathan J.; Mannel, David S.; Thompson, Jesse G.; Lippert, Cameron A.; and Liu, Kunlei, "Enhancements in Mass Transfer for Carbon Capture Solvents Part I: Homogeneous Catalyst" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 26.